Samsung/SamsungAutomationStudio/hand/hand-find/README.md

 ## Usage

-This node finds a pose similar to the pose model that enters in real-time input.
-Criteria to determine that they are similar can be set sensitivity through the properties of the node.
+This node finds a pose similar to the hands pose model that is entered in real time.
+If the user maintains his or her behavior for a certain period of time, it is determined that he or she has taken a specific pose.

-To this end, nodes must receive an arrangement of pose that has already been stored as input.
+To this end, the node must receive a pose array that has already been stored as input and a pose array that has been maintained for a specific time.

-If a similar pose exists, return the name and similarity of the pose.
-Refer to 'status' of the output data for the presence of similar poses.
+If there is a similar pose, return the similarity with the name of the pose.
+If you have a similar pose, refer to 'Status' of the output data.

 ## Input

 ### multiHandLandmarks

-It is the coordinate arrangement of the recognized hand.
+It is the coordinate array of the recognized hand.
 Each hand is marked with a list of 21 landmarks and has values of {x, y, z}.

 ### multiHandedness